 They are Christians in name only, supposing mental assent to correct doctrine is the grace that ensures their righteousness in God’s sight.
 They believe the grace that saves us apart from the works of the Jewish Law, concerning which the Apostle Paul wrote, consists primarily of a statement of belief in Christ.
 Again we say, this is a misunderstanding of the Christian salvation.

 Romans 7:4 describes the heart of the new covenant.
 The heart of the new covenant is marriage to the Lord Jesus—union with Him in His death and resurrection.

-Wherefore, my brothers, ye also are become dead to the law by the body of Christ; that ye should be married to another, even to him who is raised from the dead, that we should bring forth fruit unto God.
+Therefore, my brethren, you also have become dead to the law through the body of Christ, that you may be married to another—to Him who was raised from the dead, that we should bear fruit to God.
 (Romans 7:4)